mariobodemann/talks/android-beginners/lesson01/lesson.rst

 ====

 * Everyweek: New chapter, new Video_
-* Starting at 8, lasting till roughly 11
+* Starting at 8 pm, lasting till roughly 11pm

   * Recap on last lesson
-  * ask questions, meet other learners
+  * Ask questions, meet other learners
-  * time for free hacking on android ...
+  * Time for free hacking on android ...
+  * Not neccesary the best place to whatch the videos
+  * After Recap: Open Round of questions

 .. _Video: https://www.udacity.com/course/android-development-for-beginners--ud837